supaldubey/sahaj-wiki/ReadMe.md

 Once you have the sentence, answer can be mapped to sentence with checking for a substring. :)

 ## Things to watch out
-The ranking algo is very trivial and would fail for any complex test case (I had just one).
+The ranking algo is very trivial and would fail for any complex test case (I had just one test case and could not cross check with other cases).

 To rank, the solution currently uses length of word, the first version of solution was counting matching filtered keywords with solution.
 But words like 'a', 'the', 'is' are high frequency and low context words; hence the algorithm favours words with more length.

+Ideally solution could have blacklisted more such words, some of them are present in ```KeywordSplitter```, but somehow feels it is not scalable.

 ## Tests
 You can quickly run all tests via IDE by running suite ```